2025 Pahalgam attack: Response

 India launched Operation Sindoor on 7 May, striking nine targets in Pakistan and Pakistan-administered Kashmir.
 India said it delivered precision strikes on terrorist infrastructure while Pakistan said that the operation resulted in civilian casualties on the Pakistani side.
 In response, Pakistan launched drone and missiles strikes around Indian-administered Kashmir.
 Residents of Indian-administered Kashmir stated that civilians had been killed in shelling from the Pakistani side of the border.

 By 30 April the Ministry of External Affairs of India had briefed envoys of 45 nations on the attack.
-India also organized seven all-party delegations consisting of 51 members-of-parliament and former diplomats to visit 33 capitals across the world to convey India's stance on terrorism and the counter-terror operation Sindoor.
+India also organised seven all-party delegations consisting of 51 members-of-parliament and former diplomats to visit 33 capitals across the world to convey India's stance on terrorism and the counter-terror Operation Sindoor.

 The lower and upper houses of the Parliament of India held a debate on the Pahalgam attack and Operation Sindoor on 28 and 29 July respectively.
 16 hours was allocated for debate for each house.
 The first news of the terrorists being killed on 28 July was made public by the Home Minister in the Lok Sabha on 29 July.

+As a result of the attack, state police forces began an extensive drive to search and deport illegal immigrants from Pakistan and Bangladesh.
+Consequently, following Operation Sindoor, several illegal Pakistani and Bangladeshi immigrants were arrested nationwide and deported.
+An investigation revealed that many of these illegal immigrants had reportedly possessed voter IDs and ration cards, sparking a major controversy and debate as non-citizens do not have right to vote.